EdSwArchitect/ai-taxi-model/README.md

    - Final commit ensures all data is persisted before marking the file as processed

 5. **Async Processing**:
-   - Files are processed asynchronously to avoid blocking the monitoring loop
+   - Files are processed asynchronously using a dedicated thread pool executor to avoid blocking the monitoring loop
+   - The monitoring loop runs in a separate single-threaded executor, ensuring file detection is never blocked
-   - Multiple files can be processed concurrently
+   - File processing uses a thread pool executor (5 threads by default), allowing multiple files to be processed concurrently
    - Prevents duplicate processing by tracking processed files

 6. **File Lifecycle**: